Noise generator: Vacuum diode

-One common noise source was a thermally-limited (saturated-emission) hot-cathode vacuum tube diode.
-These sources could serve as white noise generators from a few kilohertz through UHF and were available in normal radio tube glass envelopes.
-Flicker ($\ \tfrac{1}{\ f\ }$) noise limited application at lower frequencies; electron transit time limited application at higher frequencies.
+One common noise source was a thermally-limited (saturated-emission) hot-cathode vacuum-tube diode.
+These sources could serve as white-noise generators from a few kilohertz through UHF and were available in normal radio-tube glass envelopes.
+Flicker (1/f) noise limited application at lower frequencies; electron transit time limited application at higher frequencies.
 The basic design was a diode vacuum tube with a heated filament.
 The temperature of the cathode (filament) sets the anode (plate) current that determines the shot noise; see Richardson equation.
 The anode voltage is set large enough to collect all the electrons emitted by the filament.
 If the plate voltage were too low, then there would be space charge near the filament that would affect the noise output.
 For a calibrated generator, care must be taken so that the shot noise dominates the thermal noise of the tube's plate resistance and other circuit elements.

 Gas-discharge tubes

-Long, thin, hot-cathode gas-discharge glass tubes fitted with a normal bayonet light bulb mount for the filament and an anode top cap, were used for SHF frequencies and diagonal insertion into a waveguide.
+Long, thin, hot-cathode gas-discharge glass tubes fitted with a normal bayonet light bulb mount for the filament and an anode top cap were used for SHF frequencies and diagonal insertion into a waveguide.
 They were filled with a pure inert gas such as neon because mixtures made the output temperature-dependent.
-Their burning voltage was under 200 V, but they needed optical priming (pre-ionizing) by a 2 Watt incandescent lamp prior to ignition by an anode voltage spike in the 5 kV range.
+Their burning voltage was under 200 V, but they needed optical priming (pre-ionizing) by a 2-Watt incandescent lamp prior to ignition by an anode voltage spike in the 5 kV range.

-For lower frequency noise bands glow lamps filled with neon have been used.
+For lower-frequency noise bands, glow lamps filled with neon have been used.
 The circuit was similar to the one for spike / needle pulses.

 One miniature thyratron found an additional use as a noise source, when operated as a diode (grid tied to cathode) in a transverse magnetic field.